The Fountain: Plot

 One of the film's narratives takes place during the Spanish Inquisition.

 Conquistador Tomás Creo in New Spain fights a band of Maya to gain entry into a pyramid, where he is attacked by a Mayan priest.
-The story intercuts to Tom, a traveler in the twenty-sixth century who was tending a tall tree in a glass dome biosphere travelling through space, annoyed by a woman called Izzi.
+The story intercuts to Tom, a traveler in the twenty-sixth century who was tending a tall tree in a glass dome biosphere traveling through space, annoyed by a woman called Izzi.
 Finally, a third iteration, present-day surgeon Tommy Creo, is losing his wife Izzi to a brain tumor.
 Tommy is working on a cure using samples from a tree found through exploration in Guatemala, which are being tested for medicinal use for degenerative brain diseases in his lab.
 Izzi has come to terms with her mortality, but Tommy refuses to accept it, focused on his quest to find a cure for her.

 She writes a story called "The Fountain" about Queen Isabella losing her kingdom to the Inquisition and a commission given by her to Tomás Creo to search for the Tree of Life in the Central American forest in Mayan territory.
 As she does not expect to finish her book, Izzi asks Tommy to finish it for her.
 As they look up at the golden nebula of Xibalba, she imagines, as the Maya did, that their souls will meet there after death when the star goes supernova.
-She dies shortly thereafter and Tommy dedicates himself to curing not only her disease but death itself after seeing experimental success in reversing aging.
+She dies shortly thereafter, and Tommy dedicates himself to curing not only her disease but death itself after seeing experimental success in reversing aging.
 His colleagues fear that this drive has made him reckless, but they support him in his scientific work and emotionally at Izzi's funeral.
-Tommy plants a sweetgum seed at Izzi's grave in the manner of a story she told him relating how a Mayan guide's dead father lived on in a tree nourished by the organic nutrients of the buried body.
+Tommy plants a sweetgum seed at Izzi's grave in the manner of a story she told him, relating how a Mayan guide's dead father lived on in a tree nourished by the organic nutrients of the buried body.